greninja/greninja.github.io/index.md

 <img src="/assets/img/profile/profile.jpg" align="right" width="250"/>
 <!-- ![Shadab](/assets/img/profile.png)-->

 I'll be starting my graduate studies in Computer Science at the [University of British Columbia](https://www.cs.ubc.ca/) (Vancouver).
 I'll be working with Prof. [Mathias Lecuyer](https://mathias.lecuyer.me/), as part of [Systopia](https://systopia.cs.ubc.ca/) lab.
-From a research point of view, my current research interests lie in the thread that runs through Machine Learning, Causal Inference and Systems (check later for specifics).
+From a research point of view, my current interests lie in the thread that runs through Machine Learning, Causal Inference and Systems (kindly check later for specifics).
 I am also interested in data privacy and security aspects of Machine Learning systems.

 Formerly, I completed my undergraduate (majoring in Computer Engineering) at University of Pune (India) from 2014 to 2018.
 During and after my undergraduate, I have worked on topics ranging from Systems Biology, Manifold learning, Privacy and Security of Machine Learning.
 I also contributed towards building a distributed and automated data science pipeline to synthesize images from a radio telescope.